patrickoser/social-app/README.md

     Keep signed in users from accessing login/signup screens while they are logged in.

     I should add a username input field to the signup screen.
 It will check firebase to see if that username is taken and if not add it to that users object.

-    Find out how to verify if login/signup was successful and if so redirect to the home page.

     Add a check to direct users straight to the home page if they are already signed in to an account.
 Pobably something I can do with local storage.